-Slick Write is a free tool that checks your writing for potential stylistic mistakes and other features of interest.
+Slick Write is a powerful, free tool that makes it easy to check your writing for grammar errors, potential stylistic mistakes, and other features of interest.
 Whether you're a blogger, novelist, or student writing an essay for school, Slick Write can help take your writing to the next level.
 Curious?
-Try a quick demo, or enter your own text in the editor tab.
-After submitting, four more tabs will appear at the top of the screen:
+Try the interactive demo, or enter your own text in the editor tab.

 Sir Arthur Conan Doyle wrote the Sherlock Holmes series one hundred years ago, and writing style has changed since then.
 The passive voice has fallen out of favor, and "the" is used less frequently, just to name a couple of the changes.
 Additionally, Doyle gave his characters stylistic quirks to color their speech.
 As a consequence, the novel has more highlighting than one might expect from such a renowned work.
 One thing that stayed the same, however, is the importance of flow.